kujalk/AI_Powered_PDF_Q-A_Assistant/Readme.md

 ## About the Developer

-PDF Q&A Assistant is developed by [John Doe](https://github.com/johndoe).
+PDF Q&A Assistant is developed by [Janarthanan Kugathasan](https://github.com/kujalk).

-For more insights on AI and development, check out my [WordPress blog](https://johndoe.wordpress.com).
+For more insights on AI and development, check out my [WordPress blog](https://scripting4ever.wordpress.com/).

 ## License